Trade Stock Indices

 To draw this downwards trend - we use resistance areas and to draw a downward stock trend correctly 2 resistances are needed.

-How Do You Interpret Market Trends? - How Do I Interpret Price Trends? - How Do You Analyze Chart Trends? - How Do I Analyze Market Trends?
+How Can You Analyze Market Trends? - How Can I Analyze Price Trends? - How Can You Interpret Chart Trends? - How Can I Analyze Market Trends?